msau42/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 The `Required` field is a hard constraint and indicates that the PersistentVolume can only be accessed from Nodes that satisfy the NodeSelector.

-In the future, a `Preferred` field can be added to handle soft node contraints with weights, but will not be included in the initial implementation.
+In the future, a `Preferred` field can be added to handle soft node constraints with weights, but will not be included in the initial implementation.

 The advantages of this NodeAffinity field vs the existing method of using zone labels